 Good Friday is one of the seven Fridays throughout the year in which Catholics are still required to abstain from eating meat.
 Before the ban on eating meat (except during Lent and on Good Friday) was lifted by the Second Vatican Council in the early 1960's, Catholics did not eat meat, or foods containing meat, on any Friday.
 Back then, Pasta e Fagioli (Pasta and Beans) was a popular go-to meal in Italian households on Friday nights.
 These days, Pasta e Fagioli has more of a universal appeal, fueled in part by the increase in vegetarianism and the overall desire of many people to just eat less meat in general.

 Pasta e Fagioli is on the menu this Good Friday.
 Here’s a family recipe, the taste of which many baby-boomer Italian Catholics will remember from their childhood.
-You can enrich the protein content of Pasta e Fagioli by using whole wheat pasta in the recipe or serving whole wheat Italian bread.
+You can enrich the protein content of Pasta e Fagioli by using whole wheat pasta in the recipe or by serving whole wheat Italian bread.

 Pasta e Fagioli is a satisfying way to end the Friday Lenten abstinence and prepare for the feasts of Easter.